 Seven December things that affect your end-of-year cash flow:

-The holiday season provides a much need influx of cash into your business and cash flow worries seem to disappear.
+The holiday season provides a much-needed influx of cash to your business and cash flow worries seem to disappear.
 Nevertheless, the end of the year or first week of January is the prudent time for the savvy retailer to prepare for some upcoming bills.

-Don’t forget these items while you are happily counting your profits...
+Don’t forget these items while you are hopefully counting your profits...